Silica Gel (band): 2022–2024: Power Andre 99, concert film, festivals

-In 2022, they released their single "No Pain", which became a breakthrough song on the South Korean charts.
+In March 2022, Silica Gel had the second edition of their show series titled Syn.THE.Size at the Nodeul Island Live House.
+In August 2022, they released their single "No Pain", which became a breakthrough song on the South Korean charts.
 "No Pain" won the award for Best Modern Rock Song at the 20th Korean Music Awards.

 In April 2023, they released the EP Machine Boy.
 They performed at various rock festivals throughout the year, including Pentaport Rock Festival and the DMZ Peace Train Music Festival.
 They released the single "Tik Tak Tok" (틱택톡) with So!YoON! in August.
 On 20 December 2023, more than 7 years after their previous album, Silica Gel released their second studio album Power Andre 99.
 In 2024, a concert film, also named Power Andre 99, documented a live performance of the album at the Blue Square Mastercard Hall in Yongsan.
 The film had its theatrical debut on June 26 across 29 CGV theaters and offered meet and greets between fans and the band members, along with promotional A3 posters for those who attended.

 In February 2024, the band won Musician of the Year at the 21st Korean Music Awards.
-Throughout 2024, they performed at Primavera Sound 2024 in Spain, Vivid Sydney in Australia and Festival Les Escales in France.
-On July 26, Silica Gel were the opening support act for Noel Gallagher's High Flying Birds during the South Korean leg of their tour.
+Throughout 2024, they performed at Primavera Sound 2024 in Spain, Vivid Sydney in Australia, Festival Les Escales in France, and also had their third solo show titled Syn.THE.Size Ⅲ. On July 26, Silica Gel were the opening support act for Noel Gallagher's High Flying Birds during the South Korean leg of their tour.
 On October 4, the band performed at the Busan International Rock Festival and unveiled new sound equipment for future tours.

-On 28 May, the band released a cover of "Lost!" by RM.
+On May 28, the band released a cover of "Lost!" by RM.
 The original song was included in RM's second solo album Right Place, Wrong Person in which production contributions were made by Kim Han-joo.
 On 1 July, upon expiry of their contract, Silica Gel left the record label Magic Strawberry Sound after 4 years with the company.
 They had released Power Andre 99 and Machine Boy through the label.

 In November, the group won Best Asian Creative Artist at the 15th Golden Indie Music Awards in Taiwan.
 In December, the band held a free concert with tickets distributed through a lottery system at the KT&G SangSang Madang in Hongdae.
 Over 50,000 people registered for the lottery.